57blocks/website-article/articles/Blockchain Encryption Technology/README.md

    - Smart Contracts: Using digital signatures to verify the identity of the contract caller in smart contracts.

 4. **Multi-Signature requires multiple signatures to authorize a transaction or perform an action.**
    This mechanism significantly increases account security and control, especially in blockchain and cryptocurrency.
 Elliptic curve algorithms typically support multi-signature schemes by generating multiple key pairs and corresponding signatures.
 This mechanism is important for corporate accounts, large fund management, and decentralized governance scenarios.
-The multi-signature mechanism significantly enhances account security and internal control by requiring multiple decision-makers to jointly authorize transactions, which is it crucial in blockchain and cryptocurrency environments.
+The multi-signature mechanism significantly enhances account security and internal control by requiring multiple decision-makers to jointly authorize transactions, which is crucial in blockchain and cryptocurrency environments.

 ### Hash Encryption